truongcntn2017/EnTube/README.md

-'embedding_thumbnail':tensor which is feature extraction of thumbnail, has shape: (2560,) 'embedding_video':tensor which is feature extraction of the video, has shape: (2304,1,2,2) 'embedding_audio':tensor which is feature extraction of audio, has shape: (62, 128) 'label_1':tensor of label 1 which not use q-score 'label_2':tensor of label 2 which use q-score
+'embedding_thumbnail':tensor which is feature extraction of thumbnail, has shape: (2560,) 'embedding_video':tensor which is feature extraction of the video, has shape: (2304,1,2,2) 'embedding_audio':tensor which is feature extraction of audio, has shape: (62, 128) 'engagement_rate_label':tensor of label 1 which not use q-score 'q_score_label':tensor of label 2 which use q-score
 ```